We may receive a commission on purchases made from links.

 Dhoot added that to keep costs down, parts are being recycled from the original MuteMe, such as the plastic shell.
 Dhoot concedes they should have selected a cheaper plastic instead of the unusually strong, scratch-resistant variety used on the original device.

-In Dhoot's most recent vlog, he explained that they were testing out how easily they could engrave different types of plastic.
+In another 2023 vlog from Dhoot, he explained that they were testing out how easily they could engrave different types of plastic.
 According to Dhoot, 30% of their business is enterprise customers, almost all of whom request the custom engraving option.
+Well, they must have cracked the code because they now offering engraving for $49.

 Advertisement

-If MuteMe has any further plans for the YouTube channel, they're not immediately apparent, as there has been no upload in over a month and a half as of this writing.
-The company's X/Twitter account has also been silent since a July 11 post about a Prime Day deal for the original MuteMe.
+If MuteMe has any further plans for the YouTube channel, they're not immediately apparent, as there has been no uploads since February 2024.
+The company's X/Twitter account has also been silent since a March 2024 since thanking one of their original Kickstarter backers.

 Recommended